Presentation

 D

-Setec Oy (Finnish)
+Setec Oy (Finnish private printer)

 E

 F.C.
-Oberthur (French)
+Oberthur (Imprimerie privée française)

 F

-Österreichische Banknoten und Sicherheitsdruck (Austrian)
+Österreichische Banknoten und Sicherheitsdruck (Austrian Private Printing House)

 G

 Koninklijke Joh.
-Enschedé (Dutch)
+Enschedé (Dutch private printing house)

 H

-De La Rue (English)
+De La Rue (English private press)

 J

-Istituto Poligrafico e Zecca dello Stato (Italian)
+Istituto Poligrafico e Zecca dello Stato (Italian National Printing Office)

 K

-Central Bank of Ireland (Irish)
+Central Bank of Ireland (Irish National Printing Office)

 L

-Banque de France (French)
+Banque de France (French National Printing Office)

 M

-Fábrica Nacional de Moneda y Timbre (Spanish)
+Fábrica Nacional de Moneda y Timbre (Spanish National Printing Office)

 N

-Bank of Greece (Greek)
+Bank of Greece (Greek National Printing House)

 P

-Giesecke & Devrient (German)
+Giesecke & Devrient (German private printing house)

 R